milwaukeedata/MKE_CD-markdown/toolintro.md

-MKE Community Database - DATASET & RESOURCE Introduction
+MKE Community Database - TOOL Introduction
 =============

-This is a simple guide/outline for how to introduce a dataset or a data resource on the [Milwaukee Community Database](http://mkecommunitydata.com) that will make it easier for people to know what the data is, how to use it and how it was obtained.
+This is a simple guide/outline for how to introduce a tool on the [Milwaukee Community Database](http://mkecommunitydata.com) that will make it easier for people to know what the data is, how to use it and how it was obtained.

 Rules to follow: